EMBL-EBI-TSI/ebi-cloud-portal-api/README.md

 ### Running intergration tests

 In order to run integration test following prerequisites are needed.
-Test user credentials of AAP dev server needed to be set as environmental variables Variables : AAP_TEST_USERNAME,AAP_TEST_PASSWORD Docker host should be set or docker from localhost can be used.Port 5432 must be free.
-Execute:-
+Test user credentials of AAP dev server needed to be set as environmental variables Variables : AAP_TEST_USERNAME,AAP_TEST_PASSWORD.
+(If you need help in setting environment variables please refer to https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps for more understanding)

 mvn clean verify